 Before we start with anything, let’s have a quick refresh of the basics.

 What are ‘forced redirect ads’?

-This redirect could be via links, disturbing pop-ups or through a webpage overloaded with display ads.
-In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for certain period of time and then start dropping in malware through ad creative in order to forcibly redirect destinations for the users.
+The redirect could be via links, disturbing pop-ups or through a webpage overloaded with display ads.
+In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for a certain period of time and then start dropping in malware through ad creative in order to forcibly redirect destinations for the users.